lmarecha-creator/mcafeecloudguru/content/190moreinformation/200additionallabs/eks/_index.md

 5. You know how to create a MVISION Cloud DLP policy
 6. You know how to create an On Demand Scan

+## What we will learn :

+1. Create Blobs in Azure.
+2. Configure DLP policies for Azure Blobs storage.
+3. Configure and Execute ODS DLP & Malware scans.
+4. Configure and Execute NRT DLP & Malware scans.